matiasecharri/matiasecharri/README.md

 #### *👋🏻​ Hey!
 Great to see you here.
-I'm Matias Echarri, a developer focused on aesthetic and modern applications.*
+I'm Matias Echarri, a front-end focused on aesthetic and modern applications.*
+*Experienced in developing high-performance and visually rich web applications.*
+*I specialize in UI engineering, interactive animations, and front-end architecture.*

 ```ts
 🫀const matias: Human = {